davidmingueza98/AI-flappy-bird/README.md

 # FLAPPY BIRD AI

+## About the project

-An Artificial Intelligence that plays the famous game Flappy Bird using NEAT.
+An Artificial Intelligence that plays Flappy Bird using [NEAT](https://neat-python.readthedocs.io/en/latest/).

+Code extracted from the [original repository](https://github.com/techwithtim/NEAT-Flappy-Bird) from techwithtim.

-The main goal is to apply **genetic algorithms** to generate an AI that achieves high scores in the game.
+This script generates an autonomous agent that achieves high scores in the game in short training time.

+This implementation uses **genetic algorithms** with a Feed Forward network.
+The configuration is defined in `config-feedforward.txt`.

+The algorithm trains itself in some iterations until the agent gets high scores.
+At the end, the agent generated is able to play the game indefinitely during hours.

+## Installation

+Create a virtual environment and run: `pip install -r requirements.txt`

-## How to run the simulation
+## How to run

-Execute *game.py* to observe the AI playing.
-It only needs the modules Pygame and NEAT.
+Execute *game.py* to generate the agent and see the game.